AFFF Firefighting Foam Lawyer

 Anyone who worked, trained, or lived in these areas and had repeated exposure over the past six decades and has developed any of the above health issues may be able to pursue legal action against those companies that have been identified for their liability to innocent victims’ exposure.

-To learn more about a AFFF firefighting foam lawsuit in Georgia and what legal recourse you and your family may have, contact the Law Offices Of Andrew Lynch to schedule a free and confidential consultation.
+To learn more about a AFFF firefighting foam lawsuit in Georgia and what legal recourse you and your family may have, contact Andrew R. Lynch, P.C. to schedule a free and confidential consultation.